PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_305](./images/img_305.png)

 An IPython Console is required.
-Right click the file and select Create COnsole for Editor:
+Right click the file and select Create Console for Editor:

 ![img_306](./images/img_306.png)